What is the program?

 The specific regulation may be found in the

-An applicant may submit separate applications for multiple service stations, but grant awards will be limited to ten applications for individual service stations per owner/operator.
+An applicant may submit separate applications for multiple service stations, but grant awards will be limited to twenty-five applications for individual service stations per owner/operator.

 |(Right to left): Abby Ross Hopper, Director of the Maryland Energy Administration formally announces the Service Station Energy Resiliency Grant Program and presents a symbolic check for $1.7 million to Maryland service stations.
 Representing service stations across the State was Jamie Brooke of WMDA (far left), as well as the Exxon station owners Ed Ellis and Steve Ladd of Ocean Petroleum.|

 Award for multiple service station applications by a single owner is dependent upon the geographic distribution of the service stations.
 Only the costs for installation of back-up power generation incurred after August 15, 2013 are eligible for grant award under the Grant Program.